FROM-THE-EARTH/obcam/docs/flightcam.md

 1. Prepare a Raspberry Pi Camera and flexible cable for Raspberry Pi Zero.
 Note that the cable for Raspberry Pi Zero is not same as one of Type A or B.
    ![camera](./res/camera.png)

-2. Raspberry Pi Zero has a camera socket and its stopper.
+2. Raspberry Pi Zero has a camera socket and its stopper (black part of the bottom).
 Put the stopper down to insert the cable.<br>
    ![camera-stopper](./res/camera-stopper.png)

 3. Insert the cable into the socket and put the stopper in to fix the cable.